anhkind/metaa/README.md

 ```
 # app/meta/product_meta.rb
 class ProductMeta < Metaa::Meta
+  def define_meta
     # Define meta tags of your record here.
 Each definition will require a hash for the meta attributes,
     #  and each attribute can be a string, symbol or lambda/proc, for example:
     # meta name:    "title",
-  #      content: ->(product){ product.title } # you can also use lambda or proc
+    #      content: object.title # you can access the record through 'object' variable

+  end
 end
 ```